UladzK/CyclicDominoes/README.md

 ## Usage:
 This a console application.
-Just go to the project folder and run using
+Just go to the CyclicDominoes.ConsoleApp project folder and run using
 > dotnet run

 Provide a path to .json file as an argument on execution.